By Pam Lucashu

 Short and Long Sessions

 The Connecticut legislature has divided its legislative sessions into odd and even years in order to focus on different subjects.
-Even year sessions are shorter, running from February to early May, and are devoted to developing a budget.
-In odd years, bills of general interest may be introduced and the session is longer, running from January to early June.
+Even year sessions are shorter, running from February to early May.
+In odd years the session is longer, running from January to early June.

 How Does an Idea Become Law?